meganlee18/fancybot/README.md

 ## To Do
 - This project needs tests to test out further functionality
-- Dockerize this project using Docker!
+- Dockerize this project in progress